Identifying Antique Milk Glass | Guidelines & Tips

-If your just wanting white glass for decor it does need to be real milk glass.
-There are lots of lovely faux vintage glass out there with a farmhouse style.
-The issue for me is I didn’t want to pay for real milk glass, and end up finding out it was a reproduction that should be much cheaper.
+If your just wanting white glass for decor it doesn’t need to be real milk glass.
+There is lots of lovely faux vintage glass out there with a pretty farmhouse style.
+The issue for me is I didn’t want to pay for real milk glass, only to find out it was a reproduction that should be much cheaper.
 Only one of these pieces is real milk glass, can you guess which one?

 It’s not easy to recognize authentic milk glass, its one of those things you learn with practice and research.
 I am still very much still learning how to recognize it, I don’t have a “trained eye” for it yet but that doesn’t stop me.
 The platter in the back looks the most vintage, but its new from Crate and Barrel.
 The real milk glass is the compote bowl on the left.